kartikeynick/ChatBot/README.md

 python webApp.py
 ```

-You should see your browser window with a tiny chat icon in lower right corner, if you click on it, it should show you the chat window.
+Now it should show a link for the local host in the terminal, by "Running on (link)" click on the link and it will take you to the browser window.
+Now you should be able to see a tiny chat icon in lower right corner of your browser window, if you click on it, it should show you the chat window where you can chat with Bob.

 Enjoy. :)

 PS: To personalize the experience with Bob the Bot, you just have to make changes in newIntent.json file